The Biblical Blueprint for Surviving a Painful Personal Betrayal-

 Live as called people-

 The Greek word for church is ekklesia.
 Ekklesia is a compound word with a prefix and a root.
 The prefix is ek, meaning “out of”.
 The root is a form of the word kaleo meaning “to call”.
 The word church literally means “called out ones”.
-Christians are called people.
+Christians are called out people.
 We are called by Jesus out of our old way of life into a new life in Christ where our primary function is to tell the world about the life, death and resurrection of Jesus (1st Corinthians 5:17, Romans 11:29, Ephesians 4:1, 2nd Thessalonians 1:10-12).
 The exact particulars of how we fulfill our calling depends on our giftings and the opportunities God gives us (Romans 12:3-8) Our success or failure in the area of calling depends primarily on how we see ourselves and the purpose of our lives.
 Are we here to gratify our own desires and to live for our own glory?
 Or are we called out for the purpose of glorifying God and proclaiming His truth?

 Be ready to give an answer-